The Late Show: World Series games taking almost 4 hours

 A Washington win.

-And maybe, just maybe on this evening at Nationals Park, the final out sometime before midnight.
+And maybe, just maybe, on this evening at Nationals Park, the final out sometime before midnight.

 “It’s an embarrassment that baseball has turned into a marathon that kids can’t watch,” the retired school teacher said Saturday.